 Port of Melbourne is Australasia's largest seaport for general and containership cargo.
 It covers the area between Yarra River's mouth (downstream of Bolte Bridge) and Port Phillip, plus several docking piers on Hobsons Bay.
 Since 2003, the port is managed by the Victoria state-owned "Port of Melbourne Corporation".

-Most of port's land area is in the West Melbourne suburb.
-Webb Dock (Ro-Ro and containership terminal) and Station Pier (city's passenger terminal serving cruise ships and ferries) are part of Port of Melbourne.
+Most of the Port's land area is in the West Melbourne suburb.
+Webb Dock Terminal (serving Ro-Ro and container ships) and Station Pier Terminal (city's passenger terminal serving cruise ships and ferries) are part of Port of Melbourne.

-In September 2016, seaport’s all commercial operations were leased (50 years term / until 2066) to Lonsdale Consortium, that comprises Australian Government Future Fund, Queensland Investment Corporation, Global Infrastructure Partners (investment fund) and OMERS (Ontario Municipal Employees Retirement System).
+In September 2016, the seaport's all commercial operations were leased (50 years term / until 2066) to Lonsdale Consortium, which comprises Australian Government Future Fund, Queensland Investment Corporation, Global Infrastructure Partners (investment fund) and OMERS (Ontario Municipal Employees Retirement System).
 The port lease deal was for USD 9,7 billion.

-On March 30, 2018, two new China-built gantry cranes (by ZPMC / "Shanghai Zhenhua Heavy Industries") were delivered at Melbourne Container Terminal ("Victoria International Container Terminal" / VICT).
+On March 30, 2018, two new China-built gantry cranes (by ZPMC / "Shanghai Zhenhua Heavy Industries") were delivered at Melbourne Container Terminal (Webb Dock East).
 Same ZPMC cranes were also delivered in April in Sydney (one) and Brisbane (one).

-- The equipment (all 9 gantry cranes) was ordered by DP World Australia (Australia's main and largest container port and supply chain operator) ’to serve country's container terminals.
-By this USD 180 million project were also delivered 20x straddle trucks, 4x RTGs (rubber tyred gantry cranes), 38x forklifts (industrial trucks).
+- The equipment (all 9 gantry cranes) was ordered by DP World Australia (Australia's main and largest container port and supply chain operator) ’to serve the country's container terminals.
+By this USD 180 million project were also delivered 20x straddle trucks, 4x RTGs (rubber-tired gantry cranes), 38x forklifts (industrial trucks).

 - Each of the ZPMC cranes costs USD 14 million, has rated capacity 65 tons (under spreader) and 75 tons (under heavy lift beam), rail gauge 25,3 m, above rail hoist height 38 m, hoist speed 90 m per min (loaded) and 180 m / min (unloaded).